edgedb/easy-edgedb/README.md

 That's better.

-But remember, when we add or concatenate sets we are working with every item in each set separately.
-So if we change the query to search for places that start with b and m:
+But now back to Cartesian products.
+Remember, when we add or concatenate sets we are working with *every item in each set* separately.
+So if we change the query to search for places that start with b (Buda-Pesth and Bistritz) and m (Munich):

 ```
 WITH b_places := (SELECT Place FILTER Place.name ILIKE 'b%'),